Sharpening Part 2 – The Journey

 Nishioka Tsunekazu, Temple Carpenter in charge of the Horyuji and Yakshushiji Temple Restorations

 There are many varieties of Japanese chisels, and most people, including Japanese, are confused by the meanings of their names, and their various applications.
-Your humble and obedient servant is not an historian or archaeologist, but I have been using them for over 40 years both professionally and for the fun of it and like to flatter myself I know a bit about them.
-Perhaps this and future posts will help de-muddle a little of the confusion.
+Your humble and obedient servant is neither historian nor archaeologist, but I have been using them for over 40 years both professionally and for the fun of it and like to flatter myself I know a bit about them.
+Perhaps this and future posts will help de-fuddle a little of the confusion out there.

 In this first article in the series I will explain the components of Japanese woodworking chisels, and the two main categories.
 In later posts I will explain the various types of chisels included in these categories in some detail.
 But let’s begin with some language matters.